Jorge Posada: 2011

 Posada hit .382 in June, but was removed from the everyday lineup in August due to his .230 season batting average.
-On August 13, 2011, his first start since being benched, in a game against the Tampa Bay Rays, Posada went 3-for-5 with a grand slam and six RBIs.
+On August 13, his first start since being benched, in a game against the Tampa Bay Rays, Posada went 3-for-5 with a grand slam and six RBIs.
 His grand slam was the tenth of his career, moving him past Yogi Berra and Mickey Mantle for sixth place on the Yankees' all-time list.
-On August 25, 2011, he played second base for the first time in his major league career during the ninth inning of the Yankees' 22–9 victory over the Oakland Athletics; Posada recorded the final out by fielding a grounder.
-On September 10, 2011, Posada played as a catcher for the first time of the season due to injuries of Russell Martin and Francisco Cervelli.
+On August 25, he played second base for the first time in his major league career during the ninth inning of the Yankees' 22–9 victory over the Oakland Athletics; Posada recorded the final out by fielding a grounder.
+On September 10, Posada played as a catcher for the first time of the season due to injuries of Russell Martin and Francisco Cervelli.
 Posada finished the regular season with a .235 batting average, 14 home runs, and 44 RBIs.

 In the 2011 ALDS, Posada recorded six hits, including a triple, four runs, and four walks in 14 at-bats as the starting DH, for a .429 batting average and a .579 on-base percentage.
 The Yankees lost the series to the Detroit Tigers in five games.

 Retirement

 When asked by reporters after the 2011 ALDS if he had considered that he might have played for the final time with the Yankees, Posada said, "I don't want to look at it like that.
 We lost, and we'll see what happens in the off-season."
 As the interview session went on, he eventually became emotional and left the clubhouse area to compose himself.
 Girardi said, "This guy, when you look at what he did in this series, he was awesome.
 He's had a tremendous career, and I'm sure he's going to continue to play, and I don't know what's going to happen."
 Girardi added, "But you talk about being proud of players—what he went through this year and what he gave us in the postseason, I don't think there's a prouder moment that I've had of Jorge."

-By November 2011, Posada received interest from "five or six teams", but not the Yankees.
+After the 2011 season, Posada received interest from "five or six teams", but not the Yankees.
 He remained undecided on whether or not he wanted to keep playing.
 In January 2012, Posada decided to retire.
 The Yankees held a press conference officially announcing his retirement from baseball on January 24, 2012.
 He rejoined the Yankees as a guest instructor during spring training in 2013.

 The Yankees retired Posada's jersey number 20 on August 22, 2015.

 Posada became eligible for the National Baseball Hall of Fame in 2017, but he received only 3.8% of the vote and was dropped off the ballot.